Top Rank returned from his winter break in style when comfortably landing the Listed Doncaster Mile on Saturday

 Welcome to Jamesfield Place - the home of James Tate Racing

-Since sending out his first runner just over six years ago, James has already saddled over 250 winners to win approximately £2.5 million of prize money.
+Since sending out his first runner just over nine years ago, James has already saddled more than 400 winners to win over £4 million of prize money.
 His statistics also tell a story as an incredible 60% of his runners finish in the first four.

 2020 will always be remembered as the year of COVID-19 but despite the most challenging of circumstances the stable still managed to send out two individual Group winners and a Listed winner.